 The Huawei Mate 20 Pro came up with a shorter, more elongate notch that housed a wide array of sensors.
 OnePlus 6T went for a teardrop-shaped notch, and Google Pixel 3 incorporated a large, curved box for a notch.

 Samsung did resist for a while but ultimately reduced the bezel in its 2019. flagship, the Galaxy S10, in favor of an Infinity-O display.
 It incorporated a ‘hole-punch’ notch for the front camera, which also houses the facial recognition sensors.
 Stereo speakers are placed on the top edge of the device.
 We even have several examples where Samsung has eventually followed suit to Apple’s inventions.

 All smartphones featured a notch, either by resizing it, changing the shape or by merely renaming it.

 Cut that Notch

 As per most designers and tech enthusiasts, the notch is a temporary stop before a no intrusion screen is developed.
 Many smartphone manufacturers have been introducing techniques to circumvent the notch.

 A few flagship developers have come up with some innovative plans, from pop-up cameras to motorized cameras.
 For instance, the OnePlus 7 Pro’s front-facing camera pops up from the back of the phone.
 Oppo Find X and the Vivo Nex hid the front camera via an electrical mechanism, and when you activate the camera for a selfie, it will pop-up.

 Even Asus ZenFone 6 incorporated a camera that flips up from the back.
 As for Xiaomi Mi Mix 3, it used a sliding mechanism.
 Chinese smartphone manufacturer Nubia X employs another nifty hack.
 The phone has a second screen to use the front-camera features, such as a selfie from the rear camera itself.

 So, if every other smartphone is getting a notch-free display, then why not iPhones?

-Why Hasn’t Apple Removed the Notch from iPhone?
+Why Apple not removed the Notch from iPhone?